Our COVID-19 Response

 Contact your local Stramit office for information on use of the products in cyclonic areas.

-Contact your local Stramit office for information on use of Stramit Top Hats in cyclonic regions.
+Contact your local Stramit office for further information on use of Stramit Top Hats in cyclonic regions.

 Information on the use of the Stramit Cyclonic Roof Batten in the Darwin area can be found in the deemed to comply sheets in the Darwin Area Manual.
 These sheets can also be obtained from your local Stramit office.